 They are popular due to their size and unique appearance of flowers.

-It is also known as Trichocereus with hundreds of hybrid varieties bred exclusively for the colors of their flower and forms.
+It is also known as Trichocereus (torch cactus) with hundreds of hybrid varieties bred exclusively for the colors of their flowers and forms.

 Echinopsis species are hardy plants that grow well like many cacti and succulents while being left alone.

 Size & Growth

-These plants are fairly large, growing up to 5’ in height.
+These plants are fairly large, growing up to 5’ feet in height.
 They have an easy and moderate growth rate with tubes that about up 10” long and bloom with flowers that open during the evening.

 Flowering and Fragrance

 The sea-urchin cactus flowers are slightly fragrant and can be either white or pink.